NOI Calculator

 Offer Price Negotiation

-If a broker's pro forma overstates NOI by understating taxes, repairs, or vacancy, you can use corrected NOI to justify a lower offer.
+If a broker's pro forma overstates NOI by understating taxes, repairs, or vacancy, corrected NOI can support a more disciplined valuation discussion.
 This is one of the most practical negotiation uses of underwriting.

 Refinance Analysis